dotnet/docs/docs/architecture/modernize-desktop/windows-migration.md

 main areas present an exception to this rule:

 * The APIs that require a package identity
-* APIs that requires visualization like XAML or Composition.
+* APIs that require visualization like XAML or Composition.

 ### UWP Packages